Tianyu-Bai/ELink/README.md

 For academic use, please cite this repository until our formal publication is released.
 We also welcome feedback and collaboration from the neuroengineering community!

 - **Current Reference:** PEDAL-256 Open Source Hardware (v1.0), MINE Lab, Dartmouth College.

+## 📄 Publication

+This work is currently **under review**.

+The hardware designs and visual assets in this repository correspond directly to the system described in our submitted manuscript.
+To maintain the integrity of the peer-review process:
+* **Full Citation:** Will be updated here immediately upon formal acceptance.
+* **Inquiries:** For access to the full manuscript or questions regarding the design, please contact **Tianyu Bai** or **Prof. Hui Fang**.
 - **Full Paper:** *Coming Soon.*

 📜 License